mikrdgz/recharge-docs/docs/headless-overview.md

 The ReCharge Merchant Portal lets you configure your ReCharge store's settings and manually edit customers, subcription products and more.
 For an overview of the Customer Portal, see our [Knowledge Base](https://support.rechargepayments.com/hc/en-us/articles/360008683274-Customer-portal-).

-The [Customer Portal](https://support.rechargepayments.com/hc/en-us/articles/360008683274-Customer-portal-) is where shoppers interact with their ReCharge subscriptions and alter them at their convenience.
+The [Customer Portal](https://support.rechargepayments.com/hc/en-us/articles/360008683274-Customer-portal-) is where customers interact with their ReCharge subscriptions and alter them at their convenience.
 They can edit subscriptions frequency, view purchase history, updating billing information and more.

 ## Resources
 - [ReCharge Full API Reference](https://developer.rechargepayments.com/)